-Alex Stein has a nationwide practice focused on regulatory law and is on the list of Specialist Regulatory Advocates in Health and Safety and Environmental Law [List A].
+Alex Stein has a nationwide practice focused on regulatory law and is on the list of Specialist Regulatory Advocates in Health & Safety and Environmental Law [List A].

 He prosecutes work related deaths cases on behalf of the HSE and Local Authorities.
 Alex also regularly prosecutes on behalf of the Pensions Regulator [including the well-publicised case TPR v Dominic Chappell] and has extensive experience of Pensions and Trading Standards Law.

 He has substantial experience in proceeds of crime.
 In R v Pace 1 Cr.App.R 34 he successfully represented the appellant in the landmark ruling on the appropriate mens rea for an attempt of a s327 POCA offence.

 Alex defends health and safety, environmental and food safety cases on behalf of individuals and corporates with insurer funding and regularly defends drivers charged with fatal RTA offences.
 He is on the approved panel for all the major insurers.

 He attends inquests on behalf of the HSE and corporates in work related deaths.
 Throughout 2014 and 2015 he was the sole advocate instructed on behalf of the South Yorkshire Fire and Rescue Service at the Hillsborough Inquests.
 In 2019 he represented a number of ex-paratroopers at the Ballymurphy Massacre Inquests in Belfast.

 Alex undertakes heavy fraud, money laundering, proceeds of crime and corruption cases as both junior and leading junior counsel.
 He prosecutes on behalf of the Pensions Regulator and has a good understanding of pensions law.
 He has also been instructed to defend in several Serious Fraud Office prosecutions.
 He is often instructed pre-charge to advise in relation to liability under regulatory law.